DSCxUQ/notes/1-CLI.md

 \*Note that these aliases only live as long as your current terminal session.
 There are ways to make them persist, so let's get it done!

-There is a file in your home (`~`) directory that contains a `.bash_profile` file.
+There is a file in your home (`~`) directory that contains a `.bash_profile` or `.bashrc` file.
 Any commands within this file will be run on loading of bash terminal sessions, thus put any aliases that you want to keep in here!
-Check any aliases that you have set in your current session (that you may not have saved!) just by simply running `alias` and copying these into `.bash_profile` using a text editor that we will go into details with in the next section...
+Check any aliases that you have set in your current session (that you may not have saved!) just by simply running `alias` and copying these into `.bash_profile` / `.bashrc` using a text editor that we will go into details with in the next section...

 ## Vim vs Nano vs Emacs: The Eternal Battle